 In this case, you should turn to ready-made CRM and eCommerce platforms.
-There are many such platforms, but as a Drupal web development company, we will talk about it.
+There are many such platforms, but as a Drupal web development company, we will only talk about one of them.

 The business potential of Drupal

-Ready-made open-source platforms save the budget and are even more attractive during the crisis.
-With Drupal, you can manage both content and sales at the same time - it is a great success for all types of business and credit for the Drupal community spread all over the world.
-It is the best eCommerce CMS for developing online businesses!
-Why? Нere are at least 11 reasons:
+Ready-made open-source platforms save the budget and are even more attractive during a crisis.
+With Drupal, you can manage both content and sales at the same time - it is a great success for all types of businesses and credit to the Drupal community spread all over the world.
+Is Drupal good for eCommerce?
+Yes.
+There are at least 12 reasons:

 The data-driven approach in eCommerce.
 If you want your sales to be driven by content, you need full integration of the eCommerce platform and CMS into each other.
 It rarely goes fast, and here we found one of the profitable advantages of Drupal: Drupal Commerce.
 This is an addition to Drupal, which plays the role of the module and the framework.
 Below, we will tell you more about it.